 Out of this policy came the decision to only offer new contracts to organisations that had been formed through various mergers and take-overs.

-One of the first contracts to be awarded was for the TSR-2, a supersonic all-weather strike reconnaissance aircraft to replace the English Electric Canberra.
-Vickers-Armstrongs were selected as prime contractor with English Electric Aviation as sub-contractor.
-An initial amalgamation was agreed and soon after Bristol Aircraft Limited and Hunting Aircraft Limited subsequently joined the group.
+One of the first contracts to be awarded to the new entity was for the TSR-2, a supersonic all-weather Tactical Strike Reconnaissance aircraft to replace the English Electric Canberra.

-BAC reached agreement with Bregeut in 1966 to build the SEPECAT Jaguar Attack Aircraft and the first of eight prototypes flew in September 1968.
+In 1966, BAC reached an agreement with Bregeut in to build the SEPECAT Jaguar Attack Aircraft and the first of eight prototypes flew in September 1968.
 Soon after, MBB, Fiat and Fokker joined forces with BAC (in March 1969) and formally created Panavia Aircraft GmbH to produce the Panavia Tornado, of which 992 were produced worldwide.

-Alongside the accomplishments of BAC, the Hawker Siddeley Group were also experiencing success with the likes of the Harrier'Jump Jet' and Trident airliner, and both companies competed side-by-side for contracts throughout the 1960’s and early 1970’s - that was until the British Government indicated their desire for the two entities to merge.
+Alongside the accomplishments of BAC, the Hawker Siddeley Group were also experiencing success with the likes of the Hawker Harrier'Jump Jet' and Hawker Siddeley Trident airliner.
+Both companies competed side-by-side for contracts throughout the 1960s and early 1970s - that was until the British Government indicated their desire for the two entities to merge.

-However, it wasn’t until 29th April 1977 that British Aircraft Corporation, Hawker Siddely Aviation (and independant Scottish Aviation) were all finally nationalised and a new company emerged, British Aerospace Plc.
+However, it was not until 29th April 1977 that British Aircraft Corporation, Hawker Siddeley Aviation (and independent Scottish Aviation) were all finally nationalised and a new company emerged, British Aerospace Plc.